An asymptotic for the Hall--Paige conjecture: Proof of the Hall--Paige conjecture

+Let $\tilde d(G)$ denote the minimal degree of a nontrivial complex \emph{projective} representation of $G$ (equivalently, representation of a central extension).
+The value of $\tilde d(G)$ is given for all classical groups by Tiep and Zalesskii~\cite{tiep--zalesskii} and for exceptional groups by L\"ubeck~\cite{lubeck}.
+Minimal degrees for sporadic groups are listed in Jansen~\cite{jansen}.
+(See also Hiss--Malle~\cite{hiss--malle} for a list of low-dimensional representations.)

+Using $d(G) \geq \tilde d(G)$, the value of $\tilde d(G)$ given in the cited literatue can be used to eliminate all simple groups except those in Table~\ref{table:possible-counterexamples} and additionally $\PSU_4(3)$ and $\Omega_8^+(2)$.
+The exact values of $d(G)$ and $|G|$ for all these groups can be computed in GAP. \end{proof}

-By Wilcox~\cite[Theorem~12]{wilcox}, a minimal counterexample $G$ to the Hall--Paige conjecture would have to be simple.\footnote{Wilcox uses the Feit--Thompson Theorem to prove this.
-For a proof avoiding Feit--Thompson, see Evans~\cite[Theorem~6.35]{evans-book}.} Cyclic and alternating groups were known to Hall and Paige to satisfy their conjecture~\cite{hp}.
-For case-specific constructions for $\PSL_2(q)$ and Mathieu groups, as well as most of the other groups listed in Table~\ref{table:possible-counterexamples}, see Evans's book~\cite{evans-book} (the only exceptions seem to be $\PSL_3(3)$, $\PSU_3(3)$, and $\PSU_3(5)$; see \cite[Theorem~7.17]{evans-book}).
+By Wilcox~\cite[Theorem~12]{wilcox}, a minimal counterexample $G$ to the Hall--Paige conjecture would have to be simple (Wilcox quotes the Feit--Thompson Theorem to prove this, but it is not necessary: see Section~\ref{avoiding-FT}).
+Cyclic and alternating groups were known to Hall and Paige to satisfy their conjecture~\cite{hp}.
+For case-specific constructions for $\PSL_2(q)$ and Mathieu groups, as well as most of the other groups listed in Table~\ref{table:possible-counterexamples}, see Evans's book~\cite{evans-book} (the only exceptions seem to be $\PSL_3(3)$, $\PSU_3(3)$, and $\PSU_3(5)$; see~\cite[Theorem~7.17]{evans-book}).
 As we have mentioned, Wilcox gave a unified proof for groups of Lie type.
 The main new contribution of this section therefore is a uniform proof for sporadic groups other than $M_{11}$ and $M_{12}$.
 In fact we do not need the full strength of the classification of finite simple groups: we need only a classification of the finite simple groups satisfying the conclusion of Theorem~\ref{thm:d13}.